solliancenet/MCW-Managed-open-source-databases-on-Azure/Hands-on lab/HOL step-by step - Managed open source databases on Azure.md

 ## Exercise 2: Add secrets to Key Vault and configure Azure Databricks

-Duration: 25 minutes
+Duration: 30 minutes

 In this exercise, you will add secrets to Key Vault to securely store secrets, such as your PostgreSQL database, Event Hubs (Kafka), and Azure Data Lake Storage Gen2 credentials.
 You will then create a new Databricks cluster configure your Azure Databricks workspace to use a Key Vault-backed secret store to access those secrets.
-Finally, you will install the required libraries for Azure Databricks.

 ### Task 1: Obtain and store ADLS Gen2 secrets in Azure Key Vault